bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 for many tracking projects.

 We know ilastik already from other exercises, but today we will explore some of ilastik’s tracking features.
-The automated tracking in Ilasik is quite involved.
+The automated tracking in Ilastik is quite involved.
 Some key ideas we discussed in the lecture.

 ***Note:*** this lab is intended to be interactive.
 If you find